Nvram ransomware removal instructions

 What is Nvram?

-Discovered by GrujaRS, Nvram is a ransomware, belonging to the CrySis/Dharma malware family.
-It operates by encrypting data and demanding payment (ransom) for its decryption.
-During the encryption process, all files are retitled with a unique ID number, developers' email address and the ".nvram" extension.
-Therefore, a file named for example, "1.jpg" would appear as something like - "1.jpg.id-007D851E.[email@example.com].nvram", and so on.
-Afterwards, a text file ("FILES ENCRYPTED.txt") is created on the desktop and Nvram also displays a pop-up window.
+Discovered by GrujaRS, Nvram is ransomware belonging to the CrySis/Dharma malware family.
+It operates by encrypting data and demanding ransom payments for decryption.
+During the encryption process, all files are renamed with a unique ID number, the developer's email address, and the ".nvram" extension.
+Therefore, a file named, for example, "1.jpg" would appear as something like "1.jpg.id-007D851E.[firstname.lastname@example.org].nvram", and so on.
+A text file ("FILES ENCRYPTED.txt") is then created and stored on the desktop.
+Nvram also displays a pop-up window.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Ransomware infections are similar on two accounts - they all involve data encryption and ransom demands.
-For example, Major, Hakbit, NEMTY REVENGE 2.0, Rooster865qq are a few examples of malicious software akin to Nvram.
-There are some key differences, such as the cryptographic algorithm they use (symmetric or asymmetric) and the size of the ransom.
-The payments commonly range between three-digit and four-digit sums (in USD).
-Digital currencies (mostly cryptocurrencies) are preferred by cyber criminals, as transactions of them are difficult/impossible to trace.
-Unless a ransomware is still in development and/or has certain flaws, decryption without the interference of its developers - is impossible.
-To ensure data safety, it is recommended to keep backups in unplugged storage devices and or remote servers.
+Ransomware infections are similar on two accounts: they all involve data encryption and make ransom demands.
+For example, Major, Hakbit, NEMTY REVENGE 2.0, and Rooster865qq are a few examples of malicious software akin to Nvram.
+There are some key differences, such as the cryptographic algorithm they use (symmetric or asymmetric) and size of ransom.
+Demands commonly range between three-digit and four-digit sums (in USD).
+Digital currencies (mostly cryptocurrencies) are preferred by cyber criminals, as these transactions are difficult/impossible to trace.
+Unless ransomware is still in development and/or has certain flaws, decryption without the involvement of the developers is impossible.
+To ensure data safety, keep backups on unplugged storage devices and or remote servers.
 It is best to store several backup copies is separate locations.